 We are all different, so the question in this situation could have been, “I have had bad experiences, why will working with you be different?”
 And, “Why do I need you?

 Dealerships know this, and I believe this is one of the reasons they provide packaged portfolios of stocks that fall into defined categories like, “fixed income”, or “US large cap”.
-There are too many variations out there and the average broker cannot customize portfolios for every client, and not every client can specify clearly his or her needs.
+There are too many variations out there and the average broker cannot customize portfolios for every client, and not every client can describe clearly his or her needs.

 I will give you an example of a very unhappy client.
 There are thousands of variations on this theme, and remember our assumption that both the client and the advisor have the best of intentions.